Our Programmes

 Inspiring Voices from Our Community

-“Now I’m 6 years in and I can see the impact this teaching practice has for our communities.
-If you’re on the fence about joining this programme, I say just do it.
+“Now I’m 8 years in, I can see the impact this teaching practice has for our communities.

 You won’t regret it.
 I chose the Teach First NZ Programme so I could teach in a way that allows rangatahi to stand strong in their cultural identity.